 Post-surgery exercises (AWC) are the key to an optimal result.
 The main risk of a frenectomy is that the mouth will heal very quickly and the tissue may prematurely reattach at either the tongue or lip site, causing a new limitation in mobility and the persistence or return of symptoms.

 This is the easier of the two sites to stretch.
-If you must stretch both sites, we recommend that you start with the lip.
+We recommend that you start with the lip.
 Babies may cry during the stretches, and starting with the lip allows you to get under the tongue more easily if and when this happens.
-Simply place your finger under the lip and move it up as high as it will go (until it bumps into resistance).
-Then, gently sweep from side to side for 1-2 seconds.
+Simply place your index finger under the lip, lift up towards the nostrils (until it bumps into resistance).
+Then, gently hold for 5 seconds.
 Remember, the main goal of this procedure is to insert your finger between the raw, opposing surfaces of the lip and the gum so they can't stick together.

 This should be the last area you stretch.
 Coming from behind, insert both index fingers into the mouth (insert one in the mouth and go towards the cheek to stretch out the mouth, making room for your other index finger).
-Then use both index fingers to dive under the tongue, placed at the base of the fold, and pull straight back.
+Then use both index fingers on wound where floor of mouth and tongue meet.
+Then pull straight back until you feel a little stretch, hold this for 5 seconds.
+Do this 5 times per day.
+Minimal bleeding is totally normal for the first few days.

 The tongue needs three separate stretching motions: